 In the Nezu area, Tokyo, as its name says, is the Nezu Jinja (or Nezu shrine).
 It is the oldest Shinto shrine in Tokyo, established in 1705.
 This shrine is dedicated to the god of winds and seas, and having survived the war it is considered a heritage of high cultural importance.
 Since all its buildings date from the year in which it was established, there are no older shrine constructions in Tokyo.

 His Majesty Emperor Meiji, constantly sent petitions to this sanctuary to pray to the gods for his health.
-The place is designed in the same style as that of the famous Toshogu in Nikko with its imposing buildings, and it is not necessary to travel outside of Tokyo to observe them.
+The place is designed in the same style as that of the famous Toshogu in Nikko with its imposing buildings.
+So it is not necessary to travel outside of Tokyo to observe them.

 The Nezu Shrine is very famous for its Azalea (Tsutsuji Matsuri) flower festival lasting from April to early May.
 The whole area is filled with multicolored flowers that give off a delicious aroma.
-Azalea is a shrub with small leaves, with the edges folded down, white, pink, or red flowers, and gathered in groups of 2 to 5 and fruit in a red capsule.
+Azalea is a shrub with small leaves, with the edges folded down.
+They come with white, pink, or red flowers, and are gathered in groups of 2 to 5.
 This event has been described as the most spectacular view of spring in the city of Tokyo.

 The sanctuary enclosure is quite spacious, lots of nature, and very pleasant to walk.
 The sanctuary has its own lake that passes all around and there live some beautiful koi fish.
 The koi fish is a sacred animal in Shinto shrines as it is said that the gods reincarnated that way to be closer to humans.
 The Nezu Shrine is truly beautiful and has endured in time despite all the changes that the city of Tokyo has experienced.